-As of December 12, 2005, we operated 158 retail stores (as well as one seasonal retail store) and 45 factory stores in 39 states and the District of Columbia.
+As of June 2, 2006, we operated 164 retail stores and 45 factory stores in 39 states and the District of Columbia.
 All of the retail and factory stores are leased from third parties and the leases historically have in most cases had terms of 10 to 12 years.
 A portion of our leases have options to renew for periods typically ranging from five to ten years.
 Generally, the leases contain standard provisions concerning the payment of rent, events of default and the rights and obligations of each party.
 Rent due under the leases is generally comprised of annual base rent plus a contingent rent payment based on the store's sales in excess of a specified threshold.
 Some of the leases also contain early termination options, which can be exercised by us or the landlord under certain conditions.
 The leases also generally require us to pay real estate taxes, insurance and certain common area costs.
 Excluding our stores and headquarter offices, all of our properties, whether owned or leased, are subject to liens or security interests under the Credit Facility.

-The table below sets forth the number of retail and factory stores operated by us in the United States as of December 12, 2005.
+The table below sets forth the number of retail and factory stores, including crewcuts stores, operated by us in the United States as of June 2, 2006.